moorepants/dissertation/control.rst

 for the path tracking in the outer two loops.
 To get there, the closure of the proprioceptive and vestibular loops must push the poles to a favorable spot for application of the crossover model on the roll angle loop.
-To do this, the first two loop closure require that all of the oscialltory modes have a minimum damping ratio of 0.15.
-We first use the proprioceptive gain, :math:`k_\delta` to push the poles orginating at the bicycle weave eigenvalue to a higher frequency with 0.15 damping.
+To do this, the first two loop closure require that all of the oscillatory modes have a minimum damping ratio of 0.15.
+We first use the proprioceptive gain, :math:`k_\delta` to push the poles originating at the bicycle weave eigenvalue to a higher frequency with 0.15 damping.
 The closed loop transfer function for the steer loop is